Fool's Mate (album)

 Fool's Mate is the debut solo album by Peter Hammill of progressive rock band Van der Graaf Generator.
 The title is both a chess and tarot reference.
 It was produced by Trident Studios' in-house producer John Anthony.
 The album was recorded in 1971, in the midst of one of Van der Graaf Generator's most prolific periods.
 Hammill used the album to record a backlog of songs which were much shorter and simpler than his Van der Graaf Generator material, and declared on the original album sleeve: "This isn't intended to be any kind of statement of my present musical position, but at the same time, it is an album which involves a great deal of me, the person, basically a return to the roots."

 Guest musicians on the album included the members of Van der Graaf Generator, members of his label mates Lindisfarne, and guitarist Robert Fripp.

 Fool's Mate includes one of Hammill's most celebrated love songs, "Vision", which he still performs in concert.
 Both "Vision" and "The Birds" were re-worked for Hammill's 1984 album The Love Songs.

 In 2005 Fool's Mate was issued in remastered form by EMI Virgin Records, supplemented with bonus demo recordings of several songs.

 Cover art

 The cover was designed by Paul Whitehead, who at the time was the favourite cover artist for Van der Graaf Generator and fellow Charisma band Genesis.

 Background and recording

 Fool's Mate is a collection of songs written over four years (from 1967 through 1971) which fell into a lighter, more mellow vein than that of Hammill's band Van der Graaf Generator.
 Realizing that the songs would never be recorded by Van der Graaf Generator, Hammill asked Charisma Records president Tony Stratton-Smith, who was also Van der Graaf Generator's manager, if he could record a solo album.
 The entire album was recorded in a single two-day session at Trident Studios, in between Van der Graaf Generator tour dates.

+Two drummers perform on the album: Guy Evans and Martin Pottinger.
+On each track, one or the other is featured.
+On "Imperial Zeppelin," they both play.